Drew Hendrickson

 Kelly Wetmore

-Kelly Wetmore is a graduate student in Adam Arkin’s lab at UC Berkeley with over 15 years of experience in microbial physiology and genetics before and during graduate school.
+Kelly Wetmore graduated with her PhD from Adam Arkin’s lab at UC Berkeley.
+She has over 15 years of experience in microbial physiology and genetics before and during graduate school.
 She has been instrumental in developing a number of next-generation tools and protocols for microbial functional genomics.
-Kelly is supporting the CUBES team in applying these tools to optimize the core biomanufacturing microbes in physiologically more-or-less relevant conditions.
-She is also part of a large DOE environmental systems biology project in which she is developing a new technology to query high-throughput genetic interactions.
+Kelly supported the CUBES team in applying these tools to optimize the core biomanufacturing microbes in physiologically more-or-less relevant conditions.
+She was also part of a large DOE environmental systems biology project in which she developed a new technology to query high-throughput genetic interactions.